-- the group's operations in future financial years, or - the results of those operations in future financial years, or (b) - the group's state of affairs in future financial years.
+- (a) the Group's operations in future financial years, or - (b) the results of those operations in future financial years, or - (c) the Group's state of affairs in future financial years.

 Likely developments and expected results of operations

 Information on likely developments in the operations of the consolidated entity and the expected results of operations have not been included in this report because the directors believe it would be likely to result in unreasonable prejudice to the consolidated entity.